League-of-Pandas/Speech-Emotion-Recognition/README.md

 ## User Stories:

-1. As a user I would want the program to be able to extract sound features.
+1- As a user I would want the program to be able to extract sound features that I can enter any files I want.

 Feature Tasks:

 - User can choose sound files to be extract.

 Acceptance Tests:

+- given : user not enter the sound file yet.
+- when : user will choose sound from its path correctly.
+- then : the file is read correctly without errors.

+Acceptance Tests:

+- given : user not enter the sound file yet  .
-- Ensure that the user picked the correct path file.
+- when : user choose the wrong sound file path.
+- then : an error message shown to them.

 Estimates Time:

 - 4 Hours

-* given : user enter the sound file successfully.
-* when : user can choose sound from its path.
-* then : the file is read correctly without errors.
+***

-2. As a user I want to see The emotion of a certain speaker is extracted from a sound file and shown.
+2- As a user I want to see The emotion of a certain speaker is extracted from a sound file and shown so that I can know how a certain person feels.

 Feature Tasks:

-- User can see the values of each emotion and see the dominant emotions for a set of sound files.
+- User can see the emotion resulted from the input of speech.

 Acceptance Tests:

-- Ensure that the estimated values shown to the user in the correct form.
+- given: user entered the sound file and waiting for the results .
+- when : they enter the path of sound file they want to analyze .
+- then :  the emotion related to speech is recognized correctly.

+Acceptance Tests:

+- given: user entered the sound file and waiting for the results .
+- when : they enter the path of sound file they want to analyze .
+- then :  the emotion related to speech is recognized not correctly.

 Estimates Time:

-- 2 Hours
+- 4 Hours

-* given: user can see the emotion resulted from a sound file.
-* when : they enter the path of sound file they want to analyze .
-* then :  the emotion related to speech is recognized correctly.
+***

-3. As a user I would want to view How accurate the resulted emotion is.
+3- As a user I want to to see the accuracy of the resulted emotion so that I can know if the application works correctly.

 Feature Tasks: